openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

     - volume selector
     - Display volumes that can be used or is shared in tabs.
     - `disabledFunc`, which volume can not be selected
-    - Take attach volumn as an example `src/pages/compute/containers/Instance/actions/AttachVolume.jsx` :
+    - Take attach volume as an example `src/pages/compute/containers/Instance/actions/AttachVolume.jsx` :

       ```javascript
       {